-The full suite of powers available to Resolution Authorities should be agreed ex-ante, disclosed publicly and, where necessary, added to CCP rulebooks.
+The full suite of powers available to Resolution Authorities should be agreed ex-ante, disclosed publicly and, where necessary, added to CCP rulebooks or made transparent via express national legislation implementing the new Resolution provisions.
 Regulators in many jurisdictions will need to be fully aware of these powers and in which circumstances they can be employed.
 Members will also need to be fully aware, as they will need to build these powers into their own recovery plans.
 For these reasons, we believe that there should be transparency on the powers of the CCP Resolution Authority.